vickiwuuuu/XianWu_coding_challenge/README.md

 Please do not hesitate to email [Ryan](ryan.li@vanderbilt.edu), [Ann](ann.e.mathew@vanderbilt.edu), [Isaac](isaac.s.liu@vanderbilt.edu), or anyone else from our exec team if you have any questions whatsoever about this assessemnt, VDS, or life.

 **Q: When is the deadline?**
 A: 10/17 at 11:59 pm!
 No further commits will be accepted after the deadline has passed unless you qualify for the 24 hour grace period.
+Make sure you have submitted the [application form](https://vandydatascienceclub.github.io/) so that we can keep track of your progress!

 **Q: What resources can I use?**
 A: Almost anything!
 Feel free to reference any textbook code solutions, tutorials, StackOverflow posts, and _friend who strongly suggests using a while loop instead of hard coding all the cases in line 374_.
 Part of learning is not knowing how to solve problems, and we encourage you to find and use resources to overcome it!
 Keep in mind however, that learning is _not_ copying code verbatim from someone somwehere.
 Because of this, the only exceptions to our 'almost anything' rule is generative AI such as ChatGPT and no code machine learning platforms such as AutoML.
 Be prepared that in later stages we will be asking you to explain the solutions you have come up with in this assessment.